-A neural vocoder based on WaveNet was designed and presented by [17]; which is a very efficient neural vocoder attained especially for smooth real-time speech synthesizing.
+Neural vocoder based on WaveNet was designed and presented by Oura et al. (2019); which is a very efficient neural vocoder attained especially for smooth real-time speech synthesizing.
 While this vocoder offers a very good quality synthesis it is very demanding in terms of the processing power needed.
-Extending the source-filter model into a flow-based deep generative model, which was named ExcitGlow is a variant of WaveGlow, and it specifically targets the distribution of the excitation signal rather than the speech signal.
-This approach contributes to a drastic reduction of the model size from 87.
-73 million to 15.
+Extending the sourcefilter model into a flow-based deep generative model, which was named as ExcitGlow that is a variant of WaveGlow and it specifically targets on the distribution of the excitation signal rather than the speech signal.
+This approach contributes to a drastic reduction of the model size from 87.73 million to 15.
 When choosing between GAN-based and TTS systems, our study determines that the latter can achieve an adequate model size of 60 million parameters while maintaining the perceivable quality of synthesized speech.
-Nevertheless, the closed-loop training framework that has been proposed by ExcitGlow is not easy to adopt.
-The study completed by [18] aims to demonstrate the application of RNNs to sequence-to-sequence for voice synthesis by utilizing a continuous vocoder.
-The findings of the study show that RNN-based models including LSTM, BLSTM, and GRU are superior to feed-forward DNNs in aspects of naiveness and prediction capability and have the potential of producing the highest performance in SPSS.
-An inherent disadvantage of this method is the high computational complexities of RNN-based models which may cause slow loading.
-Some studies that have been made include [19] the study used Tacotron2 and WaveGlow to assess the effectiveness of TTS systems involving Sanskrit in low-resource contexts.
-Their strategy was focused on transfer learning and fine-tuning the available models to achieve excellent voice synthesis with a limited amount of available data.
-The major limitation of this method is its reliance on pre-trained models.
+Nevertheless, the closed-loop training framework that has been proposed by ExcitGlow is not easy to be adopted.
+The study completed by Al-Radhi et al. (2019) aims to demonstrated the application of RNNs to sequence-to-sequence for voice synthesis through utilizing a continuous vocoder.
+The findings of the study show that RNN-based models including LSTM, BLSTM, and GRU are more superior to feed-forward DNNs in aspects of naiveness and prediction capability and has the potential of producing the highest performance in SPSS.
+An inherent disadvantage in this method is the high computational complexities of RNN-based models which may cause slow loading.
+Some studies that have been made include Debnath et al.'s (2020) study used Tacotron2 and WaveGlow to assess the effectiveness of TTS systems involving Sanskrit in low-resource contexts.
+Their strategy was focused on transfer learning and fine-tuning of the available models to achieve near excellent voice synthesis with a limited amount of available data.
+The major limitation of this method is in its reliance on pre-trained models.

-[19] Ping and colleagues introduced WaveFlow for raw audio in 2020 in a flowing form that is concise and called flowing.
-This model adopts a dilated 2-D convolutional structure which captures long-range structure as well as autoregressive functions to handle local changes.
-WaveFlow is significantly smaller and computationally faster than WaveGlow which only requires 5. seventy-one billion ninety-one million parameters and can generate high-fidelity audio at a rate faster than real-time without the presence of a deliberately engineered inference kernel.
+Ping and colleagues introduced WaveFlow for raw audio in 2020 in a flowing form that is concise and called flowing.
+This model adopts a dilated 2-D convolutional structure which captures long range structure as well as autoregressive functions in order to handle local changes.
+WaveFlow is significantly smaller and computational faster than WaveGlow that only requires 5. seventy-one billion ninety-one million parameters, and is capable of generating high-fidelity audio at a rate faster than real-time without the presence of a deliberately engineered inference kernel.
 However, the testing of this method has been limited to specific datasets, thus its application might be limited in other applications.
-Proposed efficient version of the WaveGlow, called Efficient WaveGlow or EWG for short This improvement is built on top of the previously mentioned model with the primary intention of reducing a number of parameters and increasing speed while keeping the overall quality of the generated speech at the descent level.
-In the EWG model, the WaveNet style transform network is replaced with the dilated convolution network utilizing the FFTNet protocol.
-It also involves group convolution, and it conveys local information between two layers.
-While it is conceivable that there may be trade-offs in quality for the large parameter reduction made, the improvements made are evident with alleviation in computing and inference time all while retaining high-quality synthesis.
+Song et al. (2020) proposed efficient version of the WaveGlow, called Efficient WaveGlow or EWG for short This improvement is built on top of the previously mentioned model with primary intention of reducing number of parameters and increasing speed, while keeping the overall quality of the generated speech at descent level.
+In the EWG model, the WaveNet style transform network is replaced with the dilated convolution network utilizing FFTNet protocol.
+It also involves group convolution and it conveys local information between two layers.
+While it is conceivable that there may be trade-offs in quality for the large parameter reduction made, the improvements made are evident with alleviation in computing and inference time all while retaining high quality synthesis.
 The contribution of this work is the development of an enhanced technique for TTS synthesis for LRLs and provides a roadmap for further investigation.